kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

     // +optional
     Ready bool `json:"ready,omitempty"`

-    // ErrorReason indicates that there is a problem reconciling the
+    // FailureReason indicates that there is a problem reconciling the
     // state, and will be set to a token value suitable for
     // programmatic interpretation.
     // +optional
-    ErrorReason KubeadmControlPlaneStatusError `json:"errorReason,omitempty"`
+    FailureReason KubeadmControlPlaneStatusError `json:"errorReason,omitempty"`

-    // ErrorMessage indicates that there is a problem reconciling the
+    // FailureMessage indicates that there is a problem reconciling the
     // state, and will be set to a descriptive error message.
     // +optional
-    ErrorMessage *string `json:"errorMessage,omitempty"`
+    FailureMessage *string `json:"errorMessage,omitempty"`

 // +kubebuilder:object:root=true
 // +kubebuilder:resource:path=controlplanes,shortName=cp,scope=Namespaced,categories=cluster-api